incubyte/incubyte.github.io/content/blog/four-lenses-of-productivity.md

 {{< circlepack data="ind-team-org-market.csv" >}}
-<i>Click to zoom and view the different levels</i>
+<i>Click to drill down</i>

 ## Individual Productivity:
 > Individual is the most obvious lens for thinking about productivity, relating to developers’ progress on tasks, learning new skills, and the quality of their work.

 ### Fuel
-A research paper on [DevEx](https://dl.acm.org/doi/pdf/10.1145/3595878) states that the primary driver of developer productivity is— flow state, feedback loop, and cognitive load.
+A [research paper](https://dl.acm.org/doi/pdf/10.1145/3595878) on DevEx states that the primary driver of developer productivity is— flow state, feedback loop, and cognitive load.

-Additionally, smaller batch sizes and lesser work in progress (WIP) may increase productivity, as they lead to less half-baked work."
+Additionally, smaller batch sizes and lesser work in progress (WIP) may increase productivity, as they lead to less half-baked work.

 ### Breaks
 Lack of documentation may increase cognitive load because of time spent understanding topics.